Travelling to Japan is a great thrill, so enjoy the journey and look forward to what will be a wonderful life memory.

-Following are a number of handy hints to help prepare you for your Japan travel adventure.
+Here are some handy hints to help you prepare for your Japan Package Tour.

 Spring (Mar.-May): lightweight jackets and sweaters.